An Oral History of the Funniest Podcast Ever

 Lennon Parham (Playing House): Jess was like, can you come play my gifted teacher?
 Scott was amazing at drawing out the details.
 So I said one thing about being a sniper and then 30 minutes later, we’re deep into me having a son named August Wilson.
 None of it planned out, but after the fact, people were losing their minds about the dynamic of the two of us.

 St. Clair: What I said to you after it, after we walked out, I said, “Never again.
 Never again will you come on.
-I am going to kill Charlotte Listler in the next time I appear.”
+I am going to kill Charlotte Listler the next time I appear.”
 I was like, this is too much craziness for me to justify.
 I had built Marissa in a really realistic sense.
 I had a troubled relationship with my stepdad, and suddenly she’s a fucking sniper in the first Gulf War who can travel through space and time?
 But the people want what they want and they fell in love with Charlotte’s ombre, fade mohawk.

 Aukerman: The first couple of years, just to make myself more comfortable, I would try to suss out where the bit was going to go.
 But nowadays, the less the better.
 It really is like, we sit down in front of the mics and I say, “Hey, what do you want to do today?”
 And they give me their name and their occupation and that’s it.